LiteLDev/Documentation-cpp/pages/en/02_quickstart.md

 ### For You

 You'll need to know the basic syntax of C++.
 For a refresher to C++, see the [C++ tutorial](https://cplusplus.com/doc/tutorial/).
 So should you have successfully run LiteLoaderBDS at least one time and have skimmed the [LiteLoaderBDS documentation](https://docs.litebds.com/en/#/README) except the pages for plugin development in order to comprehense how LiteLoaderBDS works.

 ### For Your Computer

 Currently we only support building plugins on a tiny set of platforms.
-If you could assist us in leveraging the supported platforms, we would sincerely appreciate it.
+If you could assist us in leveraging supported platforms, we would sincerely appreciate it.

 The platforms required is shown below: